-If a user has no files in a file system on which they have a quota, the Ifs quota command shows quota: none for the user.
-The user's actual quota is displayed when the user has files in the file system.
+Note - If a user has no files in a filesystem on which they have a quota, the lfs quota command shows quota: none for the user.
+The user's actual quota is displayed when the user has files in the filesystem.